-This year’s SNVC winner helps in-home day cares streamline their administrative tasks so they can focus on what they do best—caring for kids.
+This year’s Social New Venture Challenge winner helps in-home daycares streamline their administrative tasks so they can focus on what they do best—caring for kids.

 Most nights, Chelsea Sprayregen gets a good six or seven hours of sack time—no small feat for a woman juggling being a student at Booth and the CEO and cofounder of the promising startup Provide.
 “I don’t do anything else besides work,” Sprayregen said without a hint of regret.
 But, she said, “I can’t function without sleep.”

 Fearful that watching her fellow finalists’ presentations might make her neurotic, she decided to wander the University of Chicago campus with Provide COO Hannah Meyer, to clear their heads before it was their turn.
-On the walk, Sprayregen got a text from Provide vice president of finance Rob Seery and Provide content director Eve Poczatek, both of whom had stayed behind at Harper Center to watch the other presentations.
-The message: the $50,000 prize pool had been doubled.
+It was then Sprayregen got a text from Provide vice president of finance Rob Seery and Provide content director Eve Poczatek, both of whom had stayed behind at Harper Center to watch the other presentations.
+The message: The $50,000 prize pool had been doubled.
 “We were like, ‘Well, we were nervous before,’” Sprayregen said.

-The seeds of Provide were sown several years ago while Sprayregen was the director of public policy at the health-care startup BeneStream, working with low-income families to set up Medicaid and food stamps.
-“Childcare just came up over and over again,” she said.
+The seeds of Provide were sown several years ago while Sprayregen was the director of public policy at the health-care startup BeneStream.
+While working with low-income families to set up Medicaid and food stamps, “childcare just came up over and over again,” she said.
 “It was such a source of instability and a huge cost for them.
 That’s when I started thinking about it.”

-Meyer’s work with Provide has also earned her one of the Rustandy Center’s inaugural Tarrson Social Venture Fellowships, which provide financial support to UChicago students and recent alumni who are committed full time after graduation to growing startups that solve social or environmental problems.
+Meyer’s work with Provide has also earned her one of Rustandy Center’s inaugural Tarrson Social Venture Fellowships, which provide financial support to UChicago students and recent alumni who are committed full time after graduation to growing start-ups that solve social or environmental problems.